 - Straight backing exercise After stopping, the examiner will have you pull forward beyond the stop box.
-You will be asked to back your vehicle in a straight line between two rows of cones without touching or crossing over the exercise boundaries. - Alley dock exercise You will be asked to back your vehicle into an alley, bringing the rear of your vehicle as close as possible to the rear of the alley without going beyond the exercise boundary.
+You will be asked to back your vehicle in a straight line between two rows of cones without touching or crossing over the exercise boundaries. - Offset backing exercise You will be asked to back your vehicle, either to the right or the left, into an adjacent lane. - Alley dock exercise You will be asked to back your vehicle into an alley, bringing the rear of your vehicle as close as possible to the rear of the alley without going beyond the exercise boundary.

-Note: There is a five-minute time limit on the straight backing and alley dock exercises.
+Note: There is a five-minute time limit on each of the above exercises.